Robotics5533/qd-docks/installation/python/README.md

 the basic setup for getting the robot working from the ground up can be found here:
 [robotpy setup](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/python-setup.html)

-note when creating pyproject.toml with robotpy init the commands2 package is not included in the generated output to include the commands two package you can add "robotpy-commands-v2==2024.0.0b4" to the requires list.
+note when creating pyproject.toml with robotpy init the commands2 package is not included in the generated output.
+To include the commands two package you can add "robotpy-commands-v2==2024.0.0b4" to the requires list.
 See [robotpy github](https://robotpy.github.io/) for more information regaruding this.

 Note that at the current moment commands2 is beta release so use at your own risk.